-Have you ever decided to do something, but were not quite sure what you just signed up for?
-That is me.
-All the time.
-I love to try new things, especially if it sounds like family adventure or outdoors is somehow involved.
-And then last spring I stumbled across a link to Cotopaxi Questival.
+Have you ever decided to do something but weren’t quite sure what you just got yourself into?
+We seem to get ourselves into that situation – a lot.
+We love to try new things, especially if it sounds like family adventure or outdoors is somehow involved.
+So when we stumbled across the Questival, the Cotopaxi adventure race, we signed right up.

 So much fun, in fact, that we just wrapped up our second adventure in a special fall edition: Oktoberquest.

-Questival is all about earning points for completing challenges in teams of 2-6.
-And since we love family events, my husband and I registered as a team and brought the kids to participate along side us.
-There are about 300 challenges that usually range from 1-6 points (sometimes more when they get super crazy).
-You get points by submitting a photo or video of your team completing the challenge through their app.
+Cotopaxi Questival is all about earning points for completing challenges in teams of 2-6.
+There are about 300 challenges, ranging from 1-6 points (sometimes more when they get super crazy).
+Submit a photo or video of your team completing the challenge to earn points through their app.
 Some are easy, some not so much.
-All are fun though!
+All are fun, though!

 - Make sure you have the gear you need to complete the challenges on your list (I forgot our hammock this time so we missed out on the urban hammocking).

-- And each team gets a totem at the kick-off.
-In order to receive points, the totem MUST be seen in all photos and videos.
+- Each team gets a totem at the kick-off event.
+The totem MUST appear in all photos and videos to receive points.

-There is a little bit of everything!
-The challenges will have your family:
+There is a little bit of everything.
+The challenges will get your family to…

-exploring and discovering your (or a new) city, with challenges to find murals and other cool things all around the city and submitting a team photo in front of the mural (we found some really cool neighborhoods we’d never been to in Denver)challenge yourself at #questival. explore the city, act goofy, & #DOGOOD for points!
-Click To Tweet
+explore and discover your (or a new) city, with challenges to find murals and other cool things all around the city and submitting a team photo in front of the mural.
+We found some really cool neighborhoods we’d never been to in Denver.

-and maybe even out of your comfort zone by getting you in front of the camera filming a video, playing instruments in public, or sporting a mohawk!
+and maybe even get you out of your comfort zone by putting you in front of the camera to film a video, play instruments in public, sport a mohawk, or try new cuisines.
 (One we chose this year was to order a PSL under the name Bueller at Starbucks.
-When the order was ready, my youngest responded to the barista with “You know, life moves pretty fast.
-If you don’t stop and look around once in a while, you could miss it.”
-She was a little nervous, but she nailed it!
+My youngest responded to the barista with, “You know, life moves pretty fast.
+If you don’t stop and look around once in a while, you could miss it.” when the order was ready.
+She was a little nervous, but she nailed it!)

-Yes!
 The challenges are what you make of it, and you can do as much or as little as you want.
-There really is no pressure to make it a true 24-hour event.
+There is no pressure to compete for the total 24 hours of the event.

-Lots of challenges can be done at or around home, which makes for an easier day for younger kids.
+Many challenges can be done at or around your home, making it easier for younger kids to keep up.

-And there are enough feel-good challenges that you probably wouldn’t otherwise get around to do.
-Taking the time to write down 50 things you are grateful for, FaceTiming Grandma just to tell her you love her, and bringing a bag just to collect trash along your hike.
+And there are enough feel-good challenges that you probably wouldn’t otherwise get around to doing.
+Take the time to write down 50 things you are grateful for, FaceTime Grandma just to say “I love you”, and bring a bag just to collect trash along your hike.
 It all leaves you feeling pretty good about how you spent your last 24 hours.

-Families that love adventure, to explore cities and nearby towns, love to do good for their community, or that just want a reason to be goofy should visit Cotopaxi to find out when Questival will be in your town!
+Families that love adventure, exploring cities and nearby towns, love to do good for their community, or that just want a reason to be goofy should visit Cotopaxi to find out when Questival will be in your town.

-Do you have favorite family events in your area?
-We’d love to hear about them in the comments!
+Have you participated in this Cotopaxi adventure race?
+We’d love to hear about your adventure in the comments!